How to Take Homeopathic Remedies

 -Following the advice of Samuel Hahnemann in the Organon of Mediine*, I always administer the remedy diluted in water.
 When given in water reactions are more gentle and aggravations are minimized.

 For very strong people I would use a 30C potency, or possibly a 200C.
 I tend not to go to higher potencies unless the person has worked up to it over time.
-In this case I may dissolve 2 to 3 pellets of a 30C or 8 pellets of a 200C, as the 200C pellets tend to be much smaller than the 30C pellets from certain pharmacies in 4 ounce of water, and have the patient drink between three and six tablespoons of the liquid.
+In this case I may dissolve 2 to 3 pellets of a 30C or 8 pellets of a 200C, as the 200C pellets tend to be much smaller than the 30C pellets from certain pharmacies in 4 ounce of water, and have the patient drink anywhere from a teaspoon to the entire amount, depending upon what I perceive to be their sensitivity.

 -I have found that the quantity of the remedy taken can affect the duration of action of the remedy, but not always.
-For some people one teaspoon of the remedy can hold longer than a year, and for other people six tablespoons only holds three to four months.
+For some people one teaspoon of the remedy can hold longer than a year, and for other people three to four ounces only holds a few months.
 In general, however, I have found that the quantity of the remedy consumed can affect duration of action of the remedy, and how soon a relapse occurs.

 One Should Never Repeat the Remedy in Exactly the Same Form